csula/cs460-fall-2015/documents/notes/introduction.md

 ## Github

 * [Sign up Github account](https://github.com/) if you don't already have one
-* Comment on `issue#2` with your real name with Github username for me to set up sandbox environment for you

 After finished above two tasks, please download [git](https://git-scm.com/) or [Github client](https://desktop.github.com/) for you to do source control.